Actively Recruiting

 • Moderate or severe carotid artery stenosis

-• History of cerebral infarction or hemorrhage
+• History of stroke or brain hemorrhage

 • Fainting episodes within the past week

-• Illiteracy or inability to read
+• Illiteracy (unable to read)

 • Uncorrected hearing or vision impairments